 - The fifth credit card might boost it by 5 points

 - Never be late on your secured credit card payments

 - Otherwise, it defeats the purpose

 - A late payment on a credit card will definitely drop your credit scores

-- Late payments on secured credit cards is treated the same as a late payment on an unsecured credit card or other revolving debt
+Late payments on secured credit cards are treated the same as a late payment on an unsecured credit card or other revolving debt.

 If you have a foreclosure as part of your bankruptcy, the waiting of your foreclosure applies.